ivsmani/scw/README.md

 <script src="path/to/sancloud-widget.js"></script>
 ```

 That's it!
-The widget will automatically appear on your website.
+The widget will appear on your website.